nealford/architecturethehardparts.github.com/index.md

 For architects, many problems present unique challenges because they conflate the exact environment and circumstances of your organization--what are the chances that someone has encountered exactly this scenario _and_ blogged it or posted it on Stack Overflow?

-# Welcome to _Architecture: The Hard Parts_
+# Welcome to _Software Architecture: The Hard Parts_

 When architects encounter novel problems (by the way, they're all novel when you become an architect), how do they make decisions if no "best practices" exist and no one has ever solved this problem before?

 The real job of an architect is, when presented with a novel situation, how well can they delineate and understand the _tradeoffs_ on either side of the decision, so that the organization can make the best informed decision.

-That's what _Software Architecture: The Hard Parts_  does--start teaching architects how to make informed decisions about tough problems in architecture.
+That's what this book and related material  does--start teaching architects how to make informed decisions about tough problems in architecture.

 One tried and true way to become an experienced architect is...experience.
 However, we can accelerate that process a bit by providing two critical things: context and scenarios.